andrewrk/swig-email-templates/README.md

 If the 'text' option is false, then no text alternative will be generated and the callback passed to the EmailTemplate.render() function will receive a falsy value instead of text as its third argument.

+#### Behaviour of subject templates

+swig-email-templates will attempt to create a text equivalent as well as your HTML.
+This template should have the same basename as your HTML template but end in `.subject.txt`.
+This will receive the same context as the HTML template.

+Using subject templates, you can generate subject that contains variables.

 ## Command Line